-But the ethical way to network and build friends is to offer them value first, and what better way to do that than by remixing a track?
+But the ethical way to network and build friends is to offer them value first, and what better way to do that than by remixing a track of theirs?

 It can be easier than making original music

 Here’s the thing.
-Whenever a new producer asks me whether doing remixes are worth it, I always say “HELL YES” and then explain why.
+Whenever a new producer asks me whether doing remixes are worth it, I always say yes and then explain why.